RenRaw-Pr/MSU-matplotlib-extensions/README.md

 # MSU-matplotlib-extensions
-An extensions of matplotlib for private use
+An extensions of Python matpslotlib module
+For private use in MSU Physics Faculty practical works s